Table of Contents

 4. Use the “One In, One Out” Rule

 This is a great way to stay on top of your organization goals.
 Anytime you bring something new into the RV, the old one should go out.
 For example…

 If you bring a new sweater into the RV, an old sweater should be removed.

 This rule will help you upgrade old stuff without keeping tons of unnecessary clutter.

 With a house that moves, you have to put everything away before you start your drive.
 However, when you stay in one spot for any length of time (we sometimes stay at one site for over a month), daily cleaning can be overlooked and clutter builds up.
 No amount of RV storage ideas will help you if you don’t develop a routine.

 We have a daily morning routine of cleaning up after breakfast.

-Once we’re finished eating in the morning, Kayla and I like to take 20 minutes to wash the dishes and pick up anything lying around.
+Once we’re finished eating in the morning, I like to take 20 minutes to wash the dishes and pick up anything lying around.
 By doing a small pickup session daily, the cleaning is more manageable and never becomes a huge hassle.

 Now — on to the RV storage ideas!